 BENEFICENCEProtecting persons from harm by maximizing anticipated benefits and minimizing possible risks of harm.

 This means that the risks of research are justified by the potential benefits to the individual or society, the study is designed so that risks to participants are minimized, and conflicts of interest are managed adequately.

 JUSTICEDistributing the risks and potential benefits of research equally among those who may benefit from the research.

 This means that vulnerable populations are not targeted for convenience and people who are likely to benefit from research participation are not systematically excluded.

-These regulations are enforced by the DHHS through the Office for Human Research Protections (OHRP).
+These regulations are enforced by the HHS through the Office for Human Research Protections (OHRP).

-Every institution that receives funding from DHHS must have an Assurance of protection for human subjects.
+Every institution that receives funding from HHS must have an Assurance of protection for human subjects.
 Brandeis University operates under Federalwide Assurance #FWA00004408, and our IRB is registered under #IRB00000562.